Short path distillation protocol

 Short path distillation protocol for operating the genuine spd systems for fractional distillation.
-We have been consulting on this technique for several years.
+We have been consulting on the short path distillation technique for several years.
 There is a lot of misinformation floating around on general extraction techniques & several others that will charge you for information that can be found here at Summit Research free of charge.

 Step-by-step on how to operate the fractional distillation hardware properly

 - high temperature(140c) “punch” through all layers removing all water, alcohol, solvents, terpenes, etc..